vuquach-au/earthquake-listing/README.md

 ============================================##=======================================

-#earthquake Website Displaying the location that happened the past 24 hours
+#earthquake Website displaying the location that happened the past 24 hours

 A javascript package for displaying recent earthquake information on a webpage.